qmk/qmk_firmware/docs/feature_oled_driver.md

 // Basically it's oled_render, but with timeout management and oled_task_user calling! void oled_task(void);

+// Called at the start of oled_task, weak function overridable by the keyboard void oled_task_kb(void);

-// Called at the start of oled_task, weak function overridable by the user void oled_task_user(void);
+// Normally called at the start of oled_task_kb, weak function overridable by the user void oled_task_user(void);

 // Scrolls the entire display right